 - With regards to how much does it cost to register a business name, the costs are $34 for 1 year or $78 for 3 years (prices updated as of September 2014, per the www.asbc.gov.au website).

 - Both a physical business address as well as a registered address for the service of documents must be provided on the application.
 PO Box addresses will not be accepted.
 The registered address is made available to the public on the ASIC business name register.
 It is suggested that individuals working from home, not willing to disclose their home address, should use their accountant's office address.

 - The average turnaround time for ASIC to list a business name on the register is anywhere from 2-5 business days.
 In peak periods this may take longer.

 - Each business name is allocated an ASIC key- which is a unique 9 digit code which will be necessary in the event that any changes, such as address updates, renewals or cancellations need to be made.
 This key should be kept safely guarded.
 Anyone with access to it will be able to make changes to the business name account.

 - Business Name Certificates are no longer issued.
 Instead, a letter of registration and a confirmation of registration are sent to the registered address.

 - The system on the ASIC website through which all business name registrations and changes are made is called ASIC Connect.
 Once you set up an account you will then need to follow the prompts.

 - If you do not feel confident in applying and managing your business name account, you can enlist the help of an ASIC agent (corporate service provider).

 You may find this video helpful in understanding business name registration in Australia

-If you have any questions or comments please feel free to ask.
+If you have any questions or comments please feel free to ask by commenting below.